University of Wisconsin-Milwaukee Flex logo

 1885

-The Wisconsin State Normal School opened, marking the institution's origins.
+The Wisconsin State Normal School opened in downtown Milwaukee.

 1919

-The school relocated to its current lakefront campus with the completion of Mitchell Hall.
+The school relocated to its current lakefront campus.

 1927

-Renamed Wisconsin State Teachers College-Milwaukee, focusing on teacher education.
+Renamed Wisconsin State Teachers College-Milwaukee, refocusing on teacher instruction.

 1951

-Became Wisconsin State College–Milwaukee, offering liberal arts programs.
+Became Wisconsin State College–Milwaukee, empowered to offer liberal arts programs.

 1956